vincent-tn-le/FXCM_trading/README.md

 # FXCM_trading.py
-FXCM trading bot plus functions and code for testing technical indicators, quantitative analysis, value investing, webscraping and API connections
+Main function is fxcm_trading.py which is the FXCM trading bot.
+Plus additional functions and code for testing technical indicators, quantitative analysis, value investing, webscraping and API connections